In Practice Systems Limited

 In Practice Systems Limited (INPS) is a health informatics company, part of the Cegedim group and based in the United Kingdom.

 Company history

 The company was established in 1984 under the name of Ranchalley Ltd. It quickly changed its name to Value Added Medical Products Ltd (VAMP) and then to Reuters Health Information Ltd in 1997.
 In 1998 INPS was acquired by the Cegedim group.
 In 2004, the company purchased the UK arm of NDCHealth, makers of Pharmacy Manager software that was widely used across the UK.
 It later rebranded as Vision.

 In 1990 VAMP was one of the four most popular GP computer systems in Wales.
 In 2010, INPS had about 20% of the English market, 30% of the market in Scotland and Northern Ireland and just over 50% of the market in Wales.

+On 10 December 2024 In Practice Systems Limited was voluntarily placed into administration by the Cegedim group.